-Contracts have been exchanged, requisitions on title made, and the solicitor has conducted an official search with priority (OS1).
+Contracts have been exchanged, the completion information and undertakings form (TA13) sent, and the solicitor has conducted an official search with priority (OS1).

 Following completion, the solicitor will need to deal with post-completion matters involving payment of Stamp Duty Land Tax (SDLT) to HM Revenue & Customs and registration of the dealing at the Land Registry.